 includes a reference to a provision of financial accommodation to, or an obtaining of financial accommodation by, the director or associate, or a debt owed to the director or associate, jointly with another person.

+[Section 217 amended by No. 7 of 2016 s.
+68 and 200.]

 218. Restriction on directors of certain co-operatives selling land to co-operative

 A director of a co-operative the primary activity of which is or includes the acquisition of land in order to settle or retain people on the land, must not sell land to the co-operative except under a special resolution of the co-operative.

-Penalty: a fine of $24 000 or imprisonment for 2 years.
+Penalty: a fine of $24 000, or imprisonment for 2 years, or both.

+[Section 218 amended by No. 7 of 2016 s.
+69.]

 219. Management contracts

 (1) In this section —